Alb3G/go-basicEmail-verifier/Readme.md

 - SPF Record: DNS record that identifies which mail servers are authorized to send mails from your domain's name.

 - DMARC (Domain-based Message Authentication, Reporting and Conformance):A report mechanism that helps domain owners protect against unauthorized email usage.

+NEXT TASK
+-Make the frontend to display the results of the lookUps and display it to the user, using htmx.